exratione/lambda-complex/README.md

 A function must invoke the `context` methods on completion to provide data that can be passed on to other components in the application.

+### Ensure Compatibility with the Supported Node.js Version

+AWS Lambda runs under a [specific version of Node.js][7].
+Set up development and testing to ensure that your application can function in that environment.

 ### Set up AWS Credentials